CUBRID Lock Manager

 center

-Three globals: hash table (MAX_NTRANS × 300 slots), per-tran table with a 10-entry local pool, shared freelist for overflow.
+Three globals: the hash table, the per-tran table with a 10-entry local pool, a shared freelist for overflow.
+Sizing: §Boot.

 © 2026 CUBRID Corporation.
 All rights reserved.